chaos-polymtl/lethe/doc/source/examples/multiphysics/air-bubble-compression/air-bubble-compression.rst

 ~~~~~~~~~~~~~~~~~~~

 On all four sides of the domain, water which is associated with the phase fraction :math:`\phi=1` is injected.
-This is done in the simulation by setting the velocities of the fluid in the ``boundary conditions`` subsection and by selecting the correct fluid in the ``boundary conditions VOF`` subsection with a ``dirichlet`` boundary condition on the phase fraction as shown below.
+This is done in the simulation by setting the velocities of the fluid in the ``boundary conditions`` subsection and by selecting the correct fluid in the ``boundary conditions VOF`` subsection using ``dirichlet`` boundary conditions on the phase fraction as shown below.

 Boundary Conditions - Fluid Dynamics
 ************************************